 Sarcoidosis - External and Internal Eye

 Some drugs and exposures have been associated with the development of sarcoidosis and sarcoid-like granulomatosis.
-Patients undergoing antiviral therapy for chronic hepatitis C – both monotherapy with interferon (IFN)-alpha and combination therapy with IFN-alpha and ribavirin – have developed new-onset sarcoidosis or experienced re-activation of pre-existing sarcoidosis during or shortly after treatment.
+Patients undergoing antiviral therapy for chronic hepatitis C – both monotherapy with IFN-alpha and combination therapy with IFN-alpha and ribavirin – have developed new-onset sarcoidosis or experienced reactivation of preexisting sarcoidosis during or shortly after treatment.
 The disease typically manifests as pulmonary and/or cutaneous sarcoidosis and follows a benign course, resolving spontaneously or within months after antiviral treatment is completed.
 More complicated multisystem cases, eg, involving the CNS, have been reported.
 The use of systemic corticosteroids to treat sarcoidosis in such patients should be considered with caution due to their adverse effects on viral loads.
 In addition, there have been an increasing number of reports of new-onset sarcoidosis manifesting in patients who are receiving anti-tumor necrosis factor (TNF)-alpha therapy (etanercept, infliximab, adalimumab), eg, for a rheumatologic diagnosis.
-This is paradoxical, because TNF-alpha inhibitors have been used to treat sarcoidosis with some success.
+This is paradoxical because TNF-alpha inhibitors have been used to treat sarcoidosis.
 Disease typically resolves with discontinuation of the drug and steroid therapy.
-It has been reported that exposure to moderate to high levels of silica increases the risk for sarcoidosis.
-This association is more common in males due to occupational exposure.
+It has been reported that exposure to moderate-to-high levels of silica increases the risk for sarcoidosis, which is of special concern for first responders (eg, firefighters).
+This association is more common in men due to occupational exposure.

 D86.3 – Sarcoidosis of skin

 - Tuberculosis (TB)

 - Lichen planus

 - Secondary syphilis

 - Granuloma annulare

 - Necrobiosis lipoidica